AhmeHalim/EgyptForTravel/README.md

  Key features:
 -----------

-* System for booking trips different payment methods
+* System for booking trips with different payment methods
 * System for booking hotels with various ratings
 * admin dashboard to control the content of the website view